sled dog equipment

 • Flexible drawstring

-The competition rules serve as a good guideline: in dog cycling, stretched to the full extent pull cord must be at least 2 m and at most 3 m measured from the back of the dog to the front of the wheel.
+The competition rules serve as a good guideline: in bikejoring, stretched to the full extent pull cord must be at least 2 m and at most 3 m measured from the back of the dog to the front of the wheel.
 It is forbidden to have any kind of metal hook or metal ring on the end of the bungee line on the cyclist's side.

 Cycling with a dog behind the wheel